Incentives, Rebates & Financing

 Commercial Property Assessed Clean Energy (C-PACE)

 Summit County is one of many Utah communities to enable Commercial Property Assessed Clean Energy (C-PACE).
 Developers and building owners pursuing new construction and renovation projects in Summit County can consider utilizing C-PACE to advance energy improvements in commercial, industrial, and qualifying multifamily buildings.
 C-PACE is a voluntary innovative financing mechanism for building improvements that result in enhanced energy performance over the lifetime of a building.
 Eligible improvements include efficient mechanical systems, installation of renewable energy systems, electric vehicle charging infrastructure, water conservation projects and more.
-To learn more about C-PACE visit: https://utahcpace.com/.
+To learn more about C-PACE visit: https://utahcpace.com/ and view brochures for existing buildings and new construction.